seekkevin/seekkevin.github.io/_posts/2016-07-13-shell-log-backup.md

 	# This is a parameter for crontab and objective file.
 	begin=15

-	# This are some log path
+	# These are some log path
 	# logpath=/root/shell/log/26;/root/shell/log/27;/root/shell/log/28
 	logpath=/home/pospadm/trc